bootdotdev/blog/content/javascript/php-vs-javascript.md

 Alternatively, PHP is a server-side scripting language, so it adds dynamic content through interacting with the server rather than the browser.

 Also known as PHP: Hypertext Processor, PHP is a general-purpose and interpreted language created by Danish-Canadian developer Rasmus Lerdorf.
-At the time of creation, Lerdorf had no intention of building a language and insisted he just “kept adding the next logical step”, leading to the result of PHP.
+At the time of creation, Lerdorf had no intention of building a language and insisted he just "kept adding the next logical step", leading to the result of PHP.
 Because of this, there’s often inconsistent naming of functions throughout the various releases of PHP over the years.
 Some would say this resulted in a [fractal of bad design](https://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/).

 PHP and JavaScript together created a stunning environment of web development, handling all the needs of backend and frontend work.
 These days, the question becomes should you switch from PHP to JavaScript on the backend, because JavaScript can now do both, while PHP remains relegated to backend work.